Updated: September 5, 2025

 You will also see some traditional townhouses and smaller studio apartments catering to students and young professionals.

-9. Where to stay for luxury buyers and retirees: Lordelo do Ouro and Massarelos
+9. Lordelo do Ouro and Massarelos

 Lordelo do Ouro (Lordship of Gold) gained its name from gold continuously arriving in ships from Africa and Brazil during the Portuguese Empire.
-Home to the Chapel of Santa Catarina where you can see stunning views of the ocean, Lordelo do Ouro is a neighborhood of practical charm, which merged with Massarelos in 2013.
+Home to the Chapel of Santa Catarina, where you can see stunning views of the ocean, Lordelo do Ouro is a neighborhood of practical charm, which merged with Massarelos in 2013.

-GC-ICON-06Why live in Lordelo do Ouro and Massarelos?
+Why live in Lordelo do Ouro and Massarelos?

-Located in between Foz do Douro and the historic center, Massarelos features cultural landmarks like the Museu do Carro Eléctrico and is perfect for those who appreciate Porto’s heritage, while Lordelo do Ouro provides a quieter, more residential feel with access to natural spaces like Jardim Botânico.
+Located in between Foz do Douro and the historic center, Massarelos features cultural landmarks like the Museu do Carro Eléctrico and is perfect for those who appreciate Porto’s heritage, while Lordelo do Ouro provides a quieter, more residential feel with access to natural spaces like Jardim Botânico (the botanical garden).

-This quaint neighborhood offers the best of both worlds, perfect for spending the day with your family by the beach and close enough to the bustling city center for young professionals.
+This quaint neighborhood offers the best of both worlds, perfect for spending the day with your family by the beach and close enough to the bustling city for young professionals.

 Many locals live here because houses are generally cheaper than in Foz and the center.
 If this is not enough of a selling point, homebuyers have spectacular views of the Douro River, offering a slice of riverside tranquility.